 Note: You will make your life much easier if you change your windows settings to display letters like ".exe"; full instructions may be found elsewhere on this site.

 (5) Double-click on that file.
-What happens next depends on the Windows version that you are using.
-If you are using Windows 2000 or Windows XP, you may see a message box that asks if you want to Run the file; if you see this message box, click on Run; you will then see a DOS window open briefly and then close; that is exactly what should happen; proceed to step (6).
+With most Windows versions, you may see a message box that asks if you want to Run the file; if you see this message box, click on Run; you will then see a DOS window open briefly and then close; that is exactly what should happen; proceed to step (6).
 If you receive a prompt asking if you want to overwrite an existing file, answer Yes.
-If you are using Windows 95, 98, or Me, a DOS window will open, and you should see a message that looks like: "Inflating WP51HP4K.ALL"; wait a second or two after this message appears, then close the DOS window by clicking on the "X" icon in the upper right corner.

 Note: If you are installing a printer driver downloaded from Corel's web site, instead of a driver file downloaded from this site, you will be prompted to extract the driver files; answer Yes to the prompt.